DOI-USGS/geobipy/documentation_source/source/examples/Datapoints/plot_frequency_datapoint.rst

  .. code-block:: none

-    /Users/nfoks/codes/repositories/geobipy/geobipy/src/base/customPlots.py:649: MatplotlibDeprecationWarning: You are modifying the state of a globally registered colormap.
-In future versions, you will not be able to modify a registered colormap in-place.
-To remove this warning, you can make a copy of the colormap first. cmap = copy.copy(mpl.cm.get_cmap("gray_r")) kwargs['cmap'].set_bad(color='white')
-    /Users/nfoks/codes/repositories/geobipy/geobipy/src/base/customPlots.py:690: MatplotlibDeprecationWarning: shading='flat' when X and Y have the same dimensions as C is deprecated since 3.3.
+    /Users/nfoks/codes/repositories/geobipy/geobipy/src/base/plotting.py:691: MatplotlibDeprecationWarning: shading='flat' when X and Y have the same dimensions as C is deprecated since 3.3.
 Either specify the corners of the quadrilaterals with X and Y, or pass shading='auto', 'nearest' or 'gouraud', or set rcParams['pcolor.shading'].
 This will become an error two minor releases later. pm = ax.pcolormesh(X, Y, Zm, alpha = alpha, **kwargs)